cloudmesh-community/book/chapters/linux/ssh.md

 `authorized_keys` file on the remote machine.

-The easiets way to do tis is to use the command `ssh-copy-id`.
+The easiest way to do tis is to use the command `ssh-copy-id`.

 	$ ssh-copy-id user@host